-Discover the history of the Redentore at the Querini Stampalia Foundation: guided tour and aperitif in the garden
+Discover the history of the Redentore at the Querini Stampalia Museum: guided tour and aperitif in the garden

 Why choose this experience?